 Be brave, open-minded and kind-hearted.

-Be brave to enough to seek opportunities and challenge yourself, stepping outside of your comfort zone helps you grow quickly.
+Be brave enough to seek opportunities and challenge yourself.
+Stepping outside of your comfort zone helps you grow quickly.
 Keep studying, stretch your potential and trust that you can achieve your dreams.

 Be open-minded to new views, new approaches and new opportunities.
 Don’t be influenced by gender bias, women can excel in the FinTech world just as much as men!